Mountain Bike Bhutan

 ACTIVITY LEVEL

-The minimum technical ability required for Norway is Advanced+.
+The minimum technical ability required for Bhutan is Advanced+.
 This trip is suitable if you have been riding consistently for a decade or more and can navigate technical sections and conditions.
 Expect considerable hike-a-biking to access the descents.
 This trip is a Level 5/6 for fitness.
 The accumulation of multiple long days of riding will add up, as it is on all of our trips the fitter you are, the more fun you’ll have.

 THE RIDING